mykeels/toddler-games/src/games/ImageToLetterMatching/README.md

 ## Gameplay

-- We will show an image e.g. a Dog.
+- Show an image e.g. a Dog.
-- We will show letters options e.g. B and D.
+- Show letters options e.g. B and D.
 - The toddler must tap the correct letter that matches the image.
 - When correct, the letter will be highlighted in green.
 - When incorrect, the letter will be highlighted in red.